showkoth/SpamDetector/Part 5: Final Update.md

 - Spam emails: 17,171 (51%)
 - Ham emails: 16,545 (49%)

 The dataset is 51.7 MB in size and here is the link for the dataset [`Download Enron Spam Dataset (ZIP, 51.7MB)`](https://github.com/MWiechmann/enron_spam_data/raw/master/enron_spam_data.zip).
 This is a well-balanced database, with a nearly equal distribution of spam and legitimate emails, which helps prevent class imbalance issues during training.
+After the preprocessing step, we have total 33,345 total samples in the dataset.
 The dataset was split as follows:

-- Training set: 24,008 emails (80% of the original dataset, minus validation)
+- Training set: 24,008 emails (72% of the dataset)
-- Validation set: 2,668 emails (10% of the training data)
+- Validation set: 2,668 emails (8% of the dataset)
-- Test set: 6,669 emails (20% of the original dataset)
+- Test set: 6,669 emails (20% of the dataset)

 The dataset contains email of varible length from 1 character to 4247 characters.